papasj19/JournalJourney/README.md

 # Project 1 - JournalJourney
-by Spencer Johnson & Daniel Strens & Matteo Firenze on December 2023
+by Spencer Johnson & Daniel Strens & Matteo Firenze & Nikita Voronin on December 2023

 The following explanation is in conjunction with Mobile Device Programming class at LaSalle University